Scottish Midland Junction Railway: Authorisation

 In the 1845 session of Parliament, a large number of Scottish trunk lines were proposed.
 In the period prior to the hearings, discussions about alliances and leases accelerated.
 The Scottish Central Railway was to build from Perth to Castlecary where it would join the Edinburgh and Glasgow Railway and the Caledonian Railway, and it had discussed merging with the Scottish Midland Junction but at the same time it discussed leasing its line to the E&GR or the Caledonian.

-The Scottish Midland Junction Railway was authorised on 31 July 1845, with capital of £300,000, for a line just over 30 miles (48 km) in length from Perth to Forfar.
-At Perth it was to connect with the SCR and at Forfar with the Arbroath and Forfar Railway which gave rail access on to Aberdeen over the Aberdeen Railway.
+The Scottish Midland Junction Railway was authorised by the Scottish Midland Junction Railway Act 1845 (8 & 9 Vict. c. clxx) on 31 July 1845, with capital of £300,000, for a line just over 30 miles (48 km) in length from Perth to Forfar.
+At Perth it was to connect with the Scottish Central Railway (SCR) and at Forfar with the Arbroath and Forfar Railway which gave rail access on to Aberdeen over the Aberdeen Railway.
 The Scottish Central Railway and the Caledonian Railway were also authorised on 31 July 1845.

 The Dundee and Newtyle Railway had been built in 1831 to connect the growing Burgh of Dundee with the fertile broad valley of Strathmore; it terminated at Newtyle which was then no more than a farm, intended as a railhead.
-This proved unpopular and two nominally independent extension railways were built, the Newtyle and Coupar Angus Railway and the Newtyle and Glammiss Railway.
-(Glammiss is spelt Glamis nowadays.)
+This proved unpopular and two nominally independent extension railways were built, the Newtyle and Coupar Angus Railway, authorised by the Newtyle and Coupar Angus Railway Act 1835 (5 & 6 Will.
+4. c. lxxxiv), and the Newtyle and Glammis Railway, authorised by the Newtyle and Glammis Railway Act 1835 (5 & 6 Will.
+4. c. xcii).
+(Glammis is spelt Glamis nowadays.)
 These railways opened in 1837, but they hardly added to the traffic of the Dundee line.

-Leaving Newtyle the two lines turned away from one another and together formed a nearly straight axis that suited the intended route of the SMJR; the authorising Act empowered the SMJR to acquire them and incorporate their lines into the SMJR main line.
+Leaving Newtyle the two lines turned away from one another and together formed a nearly straight axis that suited the intended route of the SMJR; the Scottish Midland Junction Railway Act 1845 (8 & 9 Vict. c. clxx) empowered the SMJR to acquire them and incorporate their lines into the SMJR main line.